 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-A surface trough axis extends from 05N112W to 03N125W.
-The
+The monsoon trough axis extends from northwestern Colombia to

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...